Visual Prompt Tuning for Test-time Domain Adaptation: Experiments

 \subsection{DomainNet dataset results}

-\textbf{DePT consistently improves across seven domain shifts.} Tab. \ref{tab:domainnet} shows the comparison between DePT and other TTA methods on the seven domain shifts in the DomainNet-126 dataset.
+\textbf{DePT consistently improves across seven domain shifts.} Tab. \ref{tab:domainnet} shows the comparison on the seven domain shifts in the DomainNet-126 dataset.
 All three variants of DePT show consistent improvement on all seven domain shifts compared with no adaptation.
 DePT-G performs the best among them and achieves 81.7\% average accuracy.
 Although the proposed DePT-G and DePT-D have much smaller tunable parameters, they outperform the previous SOTA AdaContrast.
 In the online setting, DePT achieves 3.1\% higher performance than AdaContrast.
 We also find that models with ViT-B backbone demonstrate stronger robustness against domain shifts than the R50 backbone.

 \textbf{Beyond one-on-one adaptation.} We further evaluate DePT to multi-source TTA setting, details of the setting can be found in Appendix \ref{appendix:multi-source}.
 See in Tab. \ref{tab:domainnet_multi}, DePT makes the best use of multi-source domain knowledge by utilizing a set of domain-specific prompts and a shared domain-agnostic prompt.
 In contrast, SHOT \citep{liang2020we} makes one-by-one domain adaptation separately and then makes predictions by an ensemble, which does not jointly optimize for multi-source domains.